okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-run-samples/main/aspnet/runwidgetapp.md

    ![Displays the Sign-In Widget](/img/oie-embedded-sdk/oie-embedded-widget-use-case-sign-in-screen.png)

 1. Sign in to the app.
-If you've successfully signed in, the app redirects you to the user profile page that displays basic user profile and security token information.
+After you've signed in successfully, the app redirects you to the user profile page that displays basic user profile and security token information.

    ![Displays an example user profile page](/img/oie-embedded-sdk/oie-embedded-sdk-sample-app-user-profile-page.png)